SORMAS-Foundation/SORMAS-Docker/README.md

 2. copy the certificate file (e.g. fullchain.pem if you use letsencrpyt) to the ./apache2/certs directory using these filenames:
 - [hostname].crt for the certificate file (e.g. sormas.example.com.crt)
 - [hostname].key for the private key file (e.g. sormas.example.com.key)
-3. set the environment variable DOMAIN_NAME to the hostname you have chosen
+3. set the environment variable SORMAS_SERVER_URL to the hostname you have chosen
 4. make sure dns resolves to the host name you have chosen
 4. run
 ```